Improve TV sound: What you can do

 Good television sound is not just a matter of luxury.
 It is essential to truly capture the complete experience that filmmakers and producers have created for viewers.
 The quality of the sound affects our emotions, our attention, and ultimately our entire viewing experience.

-In addition, the TV sound also influences speech intelligibility.
-Especially in action-packed movies or series with a lot of background noise, it can be crucial to hear every dialog clearly in order to follow the action.
-Nothing is more frustrating than having to constantly rewind because you missed an important piece of information.
+Television sound also influences speech intelligibility.
+Especially in action-packed films or series with lots of background noise, it can be crucial to hear every dialog clearly and distinctly in order to follow the action.
+Nothing is more frustrating than constantly having to rewind because you have missed an important piece of information.

 But don't worry: the good news is that there are plenty of ways to improve your TV sound.
 Whether your TV is brand new or a few years old, there's an upgrade for everyone.